 Teens & Young Adult Rehab Facility in Plymouth, MN

-Specialized programs and services for adolescents, teens and young adults include:
+Our specialized programs and services for adolescents, teens and young adults include:

 Core components of inpatient treatment at our youth facility include:

-*Licensed by the Minnesota Department of Human Services as a co-occurring disorder treatment provider.
+*Hazelden Betty Ford is licensed by the Minnesota Department of Human Services as a co-occurring disorder treatment provider.

 Our local Plymouth phone number is 1-763-509-3810.
 Due to federal confidentiality regulations, if someone calls the facility asking for a patient we can neither confirm nor deny the patient's presence.
 Our response will be, "If that person is here, he or she will receive a message to call you."